top of page

-I do like Korean food, or maybe it is just the fabulous flavor of the Korean Tower peppers, gochugaru, that I am addicted to.
-The rich flavor, spice and wonderful red color is irresistible, especially as kimchi, or in the wonderful soups and stews.
+I like Korean food, or maybe it is just the fabulous flavour of the Korean Tower peppers and gochugaru that I am addicted to.
+The rich flavour, spice, and excellent red colour are irresistible, especially in kimchi or in the wonderful soups and stews.

-The bright red stew is just that, the bright color almost as a warning, but more an invitation for those of us who enjoy spicy foods.
-The tender meat, the fresh crunchy vegetables and the wonderful sweet potato bean thread noodles make this stew a meal to itself.
-The heat and complex flavors form the stew are amazing, and will make you break out into a sweat, perfect for those cold or rainy days.
-I served this with kimchis, Almost-instant cucumber kimchi, or Blistered shishito peppers -- Korean style.
+The bright red stew is just that; the bright colour is almost a warning but more of an invitation for those who enjoy spicy foods.
+The tender meat, the fresh, crunchy vegetables, and the wonderful sweet potato bean thread noodles make this stew a meal to itself.
+The heat and complex flavours of the stew are amazing and will make you break out into a sweat, perfect for those cold or rainy days.
+I served this with kimchis, Almost Instant cucumber kimchi, or Blistered shito peppers—Korean style.

-This wonderful cookbook on authentic Korean cuisine is one that I enjoy cooking from.
+I enjoy cooking from this wonderful cookbook on authentic Korean cuisine.
 It provides me with the perfect introduction to this complex and wonderful cuisine, from simple kimchis to stews and soups.
-I hiighly recommend this cookbook to those who want to discover and master this cuisine.
+I highly recommend this cookbook to those who want to discover and master this cuisine.

 Ingredients: